Munawar Faruqui obvious target for Hindu groups who seek to stifle dissent: Global Indian diaspora

 The comedian’s arrest

-On January 4, two days after his arrest, the Indore Police had said that there was no visual evidence to show that Faruqui had insulted Hindu deities.
+On January 4, three days after his arrest, the Indore Police had said that there was no visual evidence to show that Faruqui had insulted Hindu deities.
 Along with Faruqui, four others – Nalin Yadav, Prakhar Vyas, Edwin Anthony and Priyam Vyas – were also arrested on similar charges.
 A day later, Faruqui’s friend Sadaqat Khan was arrested for allegedly making abusive remarks about Gaur.

 Last month, Indore Superintendent of Police Vijay Khatri had told Article 14 that Faruqui had not made any jokes about Hindu deities, or even begun his performance.
 He admitted that the comedian was arrested on the basis of a Gaur’s claims that he had overheard jokes during rehearsal.